-One nurse blogger who I am honored to know is Katie Kleber from Nurse Eye Roll.
+One nurse blogger who I am honored to know is Katie Kleber from FreshRN.
 If the name sounds familiar, she is the author of the book Becoming Nursey, that takes new nurses from school to bedside with practical advice and some humor.
 Now Katie is back with her second book, Admit One.

 What is Admit One all about?
 Who should read it?